aleshaleksey/fansys23/13-crafting-imbuing.md

 |jewellery|**10sp x [quality mod] x [per item] x 2**|Assumed to use 1/60lb of material|
 |medicine, poison and alchemical goods|**10sp x [quality mod] x [number of doses] x 2**|Assumed to use 1/60lb of material|

 It should be noted that the costs are not set in stone.
 For example, the table of ["Common Goods"](12-equipment-economy.md#common-goods), gives much higher cost for rare and fantastic materials, as it assumes a society where they are nigh unattainable.
+Thus, in a setting where they are readily available, this cost would understandably be lower.

 ___
 ### Material Coefficients (quality mods) for items